mui/material-ui/packages/pigment-react/README.md

 #### Styling based on runtime values

-> 💡 This approach is recommended when the value of a prop is **unknown** ahead of time or possibly unlimited values, e.g. styling based on the user's input.
+> 💡 This approach is recommended when the value of a prop is **unknown** ahead of time or possibly unlimited values, for example styling based on the user's input.

 Use a callback function as a value to create a dynamic style for the specific CSS property: